-When arriving in any new place of work, one is quickly conscious of the established relationships between the various other members of the team.
+When arriving in any new place of work, one is quickly conscious of the established relationships between the other members of the team.
 Some teams are very welcoming and inclusive, and readily absorb and assimilate new arrivals, but other teams can be more difficult to break into and feel a part of.
 If you are replacing an outgoing dentist it is inevitable that comparisons will be drawn and it doesn't usually take long before some of these are shared with you.

-There is no magic formula to settling into a new team, not least because all teams and the personalities within them are different.
+There is no magic formula for settling into a new team, not least because the personalities within them are different.
 But as the new arrival you do need to make an effort and take your share of the responsibility for building these important relationships.

-Take an interest in getting to know your new work colleagues, how long they have worked at the practice and any particular roles and responsibilities they have within the practice.
+Take an interest in getting to know your new work colleagues, how long they have worked at the practice and any particular roles and responsibilities they have .
+It may or may not have occurred to you that when you start work in a new practice, your 'daylist' of patients will consist of a succession of total strangers.
+To make matters worse, Day Two and Week Two will be pretty much the